tea-in-the-snow/system_configuration/README.md

 # system_configuration

-The configurations of Arch system, i3wm, Hyprland and more.
+My configurations of Arch system, i3wm, Hyprland and more.